Babelia13/Saraoke/README.md

 # Saraoke
-Basic Android application that shown the lyrics of the song it's being listening on Spotify.
+Basic Android application that shown the lyrics of the song it's being listening on the Android device.

 #### 🚧 Work in progress 🚧

+Native Android [`MediaSessionManager`](https://developer.android.com/reference/android/media/session/MediaSessionManager) is used to listen to new media session and extracts the media metadata of the song is being listening. [`MediaController`](https://developer.android.com/reference/android/media/session/MediaController) provides a [callback](https://developer.android.com/reference/android/media/session/MediaController.Callback) for receiving updates from the session.

+User has to grant notification permission for the app to allow it listening media changes.

 ## Tech-stack
 - [100% Kotlin](https://kotlinlang.org/) + [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) + [Flow](https://kotlinlang.org/docs/flow.html)